 Expense Ratio: 0.29%

 Additional cost efficiencies can be realized with this Fidelity fund because it is part of the firm’s expansive platform of commission-free ETF offerings.
-FQAL, which recently turned two years old, tracks the Fidelity U.S. Quality Factor Index.
+FQAL tracks the Fidelity U.S. Quality Factor Index.

 Compared to investment factors such as growth and value, quality is often overlooked, but that does not diminish the factor’s potency.
 Companies meeting the quality factor’s standards often feature strong balance sheets, an impressive return on equity and invested capital, low debt ratios and other favorable traits.